 In the late 1770s, Scottish settlers were landing on the beaches of Prince Edward Island looking for a better life and more opportunities for their children.
 In the decades to come, they were joined by thousands of displaced Irish.
 Mailboxes along our shoreline roads still reflect the shipping lists of immigrants to Prince Edward Island from the late 1770s to the mid-1850s when Scottish and Irish cam to PEI in record numbers because of the Highland Clearances and Irish “Troubles” or potato famine.

 With little but their Gaelic, their stories and rich musical traditions, they built their lives over again in the new world by cutting down trees, clearing farm land, building ships for trading and raising their families.
 It’s that Celtic spirit that gives a rich storytelling, dancing and musical tradition for most Prince Edward Islanders.

 The College of Piping Today

-Inspiring excellence in Celtic performing arts through quality educational programming continues to be the core mission of The College of Piping & Celtic Performing Arts of Canada.
+Empowering students to realize their full potential through Celtic Performing Arts continues to be the core mission of The College of Piping & Celtic Performing Arts of Canada.
 Beginning with only 30 students in 1989, The College’s student body has grown to over 250 year-round students and 200 summer school and workshop participants!